Additional information available on this page in tabs below the text:

 Reminder to Submitting Authors

-If you qualify for the Society’s 50% discount on the article processing charge, you MUST get the Institutional Membership code from the office IN ADVANCE and use it during the initial submission process.
+If you qualify for the Society’s 50% subsidy on the article processing charge, you MUST get the Institutional Membership code from the office IN ADVANCE and use it during the initial submission process.
 There is no other reimbursement method available.

 Institutional Membership Code

 Active members in good standing for 3 years who are either the first or senior author on the work qualify to received the Society’s 50% subsidy on the publishing charges.
 Please contact Donna Humphrey at the office at [email protected] for the Institutional membership code.

 Past Annual Meetings